rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

   gcr.io/google-containers/cadvisor:$VERSION
 ```

-`docker ps` will tell us if both containers are up and running as well as if they are listening on the specified ports:
+`docker ps` will show us if both containers are up and running as well as if they are listening on the specified ports:

 ```shell
 CONTAINER ID        IMAGE                                       COMMAND                  CREATED             STATUS                      PORTS                           NAMES